 This handy illustration would have to be combined with additional data to calculate a shutter speed that would yield full-disk photos.
 That additional data is: how fast is the rotor system turning?
 Should you perform those calculations?
 Um, not really, unless you've got a hankering.

 The MD Explorer has a five-blade main rotor, while this Sikorsky S-92 has but four.
 Notice the slight gaps in the disk occasioned by the blades not having moved quite far enough during the exposure to visually blend into a single circular shape.
-My camera was set to expose for 50% longer here than for the Explorer photo, 1/20 second, but even that wasn't quite slow enough.
+My camera was set to expose for a third-again longer here than for the Explorer photo, 1/20 second, but even that wasn't quite slow enough.

 Different helicopter models spin their rotor heads at different speeds, different revolutions per minute (RPM), but no matter which helicopter model you look at, they each spin so the tips of their blades are moving at a speed that is similar to other helicopters.
 It's an aerodynamics thing that is affected, in large part, by the diameter of the rotor system — the larger the diameter, the slower it must rotate in order to keep the tips at their optimum speed.